Now in open beta - free for 14 days, no credit card required.Download now ›

 • LinkedIn, Gmail, iMessage, Calendar, HubSpot, Apollo, Clay — all included

-• CDP architecture, no extension footprint, SOC 2 Type II
+• Real browser session, no extension footprint, SOC 2 Type II in progress

 • Natural language task management across the full stack